 “Half of our lives is desire, and the other half is dissatisfaction.” – Carlo Dossi

-Over the past 25 years, I have been reflecting on something I refer to as “chronic discontentment.”
-While this has been part of the human condition since forever, from my personal perspective, it seems to be growing, and I am not immune to it either.
+Although “chronic discontentment” has always been a part of the human condition, from my perspective, it seems to be growing, and I am not immune to it either.
 In the book of Proverbs, the writer succinctly describes it this way, “Human eyes are never satisfied.”
 Here are some examples of chronic discontentment that I have heard many times as both a consultant and a pastor:

 1. Look inside before looking outside.